BRChatman/configure-ad/README.md

 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />

 >**Note***
->_The following uses screenshots that are not owned by me.
+>_The following uses screenshots that I do not own.

 <h2>Environments and Technologies Used</h2>